Scarle-t/objML/README.md

     ```Swift
     import Firebase
     ```
-    - Any other Swift file needs this line if Vision API if needed
+    - Any other Swift file needs this line if Vision API is needed
     - Then, inside the function
     ```Swift
     func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool